Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 131. Airway caliber is determined by what factors?

-It is determined by the anatomic support provided to the airways and pressure differences across their walls.
+Airway caliber is determined by anatomic support provided to the airways and the pressure differences across their walls.

 132. What do the larger airways mainly depend on for support?